 - Other members as needed and determined by the Team

-In the event of a crisis, the Chief of Police, or designee, will brief the Vice President for Finance and Administration regarding an impending or actual critical incident.
-The Vice President for Finance and Administration will immediately apprise the President of the situation, and a decision whether to call the Crisis Management Team into action is rendered.
-If a decision is reached to activate the Crisis Management Team, the Vice President for Finance and Administration will subsequently contact all team members.
+In the event of a crisis, the Chief of Police, or designee, will brief the Chief Operating Officer regarding an impending or actual critical incident.
+The Chief Operating Officer will immediately apprise the President of the situation, and a decision whether to call the Crisis Management Team into action is rendered.
+If a decision is reached to activate the Crisis Management Team, the Chief Operating Officer will subsequently contact all team members.

 During this initial notification, members may be placed on “stand-by” or directed to report immediately to a specific meeting location.
 Once activated, the members of the team set aside all other duties and place the critical incident as their top priority.
 This priority will also be extended to their various subordinates deemed appropriate depending on the nature of the specific incident.